Michele Lee: Knots Landing

 In 1979, Lee accepted the role of Karen Fairgate on Knots Landing, a spin-off of the highly popular Dallas.
-Though slow to start, the series eventually became a ratings hit and became one of the longest-running American primetime dramas ever, lasting for a total of 14 seasons from 1979–1993.
+Though slow to start, the series eventually became a ratings hit and became one of the longest-running American primetime dramas ever, lasting for a total of 14 seasons from 1979 to 1993.
 Due to her long-running tenure, Lee's alter ego is often credited as being the center of the program.
-Television personality Joan Rivers commented that Lee was, in theory, the "First Lady of Knots Landing" during her guest appearance on The Late Show, which Rivers hosted at the time.
+Television personality Joan Rivers commented that Lee was, in theory, the "First Lady of Knots Landing" during her guest appearance on The Late Show, then hosted by Rivers.
 The characters of the serial often represented what was happening in society at the time.
-Lee acknowledged that, saying: "Karen wanted to be a Pollyanna and wasn't ashamed of that.
-Remember in our society, maybe people don't remember, but remember when we could go over to other people's houses and come in through an open back door?
+Lee acknowledged that, saying, "Karen wanted to be a Pollyanna and wasn't ashamed of that.
+Remember in our society...when we could go over to other people's houses and come in through an open back door?
 I remember when I was a little girl and my mother and father would have people over and they'd walk into an unlocked door in our house."
 Lee was the only performer to appear in all of the show's 344 episodes.

-Although Lee was enjoying a successful career on television, her marriage to actor James Farentino was failing.
-Farentino and she separated around the same time Lee's onscreen husband, Don Murray, left the series.
-Lee thus played a single mother on Knots Landing at the same time she was becoming one in real life.
-Lee said that when her character took off her wedding ring in a 1982 episode, she was taking off her real wedding band.